Apply to Memorial

 - Additional forms and documents: Certain graduate programs will require you to submit an additional form.
 These include graduate programs in Education, Nursing, Social Work, and the Interdisciplinary PhD.

 - Writing samples: Certain graduate programs will require writing samples (e.g., course essay, term papers, journal articles, etc.) that must be submitted as part of your application to those programs.
-These include graduate programs in Arts and Education, English Language and Literature, Ethnomusicology, Folklore (PhD only), History, Humanities, Philosophy, Political Science, Psychology, Sociology, and Gender Studies.
+These include graduate programs in Arts and Education, English, Ethnomusicology, Folklore (PhD only), History, Humanities, Philosophy, Political Science, Psychology, Sociology, and Gender Studies.

 - Authorization for use of representative: If you wish to permit a representative (friend, family member, educational agent, etc.) to have access to your file, you will be required to submit an email to email@example.com from the email address noted on your web application.
 The email should state your full name, date of birth (or Memorial University student number if known), and graduate program applied to, as well as the full name of the person who will serve as your representative.